 We live in a materialistic world where we are always looking for the next shiny object in town.
 And as a result, we end up piling on debt since most of the stuff we get is beyond our means.

 Most of us cannot imagine leaving a simple minimalist lifestyle.
 The things that we buy are like our “drug.”
 We cannot imagine not buying the latest iPhone, car, etc. even though we do not really need them.

-The danger of all this comes to light during a recession such as the one we are facing now when millions have lost their jobs and therefore cannot afford to pay back their loans.
+The danger of all this becomes known during a recession such as the one we are facing now when millions have lost their jobs and therefore cannot afford to pay back their loans.

-We are alright with accumulating credit card debt just to be like other people.
+We are all right with accumulating credit card debt just to be like other people.
 Getting the latest television sets, etc.

-It is in thinking of all this that I came up with the following minimalism quotes.
+It is in thinking of all this that I selected the following minimalism quotes.

 43 Minimalism Quotes